yuandou168/DecentralizedFL-CWL/README.md

 ## Using this demo:
-> **_Please note:_** We are not responsible for any expenses if you are using your own AWS account while using this demo nor for any security concerns.
+> **_Please note:_** We are not responsible for any use or misuse of the code or its consequences.
+For example we are not responsible for any expenses if you are using your own AWS account while using this demo nor for any security concerns.
 >
 - Changes needed:
   - Creating docker images for client training based on `Dockers_source_code/client_training`, `Dockers_source_code/client_registration` and `Dockers_source_code/communication_server` and pushing them to your own docker hub to be used in the experiments.